jimmymorales/blog/clficayi9000a0amkcg223idg.md

 According to Google, Android App Bundle users saw an average download size savings of 20% compared to traditional APKs in 2020.
 Developers who have adopted Android App Bundle have reported significant improvements in app performance and user experience.
 For example, dating app Hily saw a 3x increase in the number of daily registrations and a 7% decrease in uninstall rates after adopting Android App Bundle.

-*Note: new applications that are submitted to the Play Store need to use the AAB format.
+*Note: new applications submitted to the Play Store must use the AAB format.
 As of June 3, 2022, developers can now submit apps using the App Bundles format to the Amazon Appstore.*

 ## R8

-R8 is a code shrinking and obfuscation tool that is commonly used in Android development to reduce the size of an app's code and to make it more difficult to reverse engineer the app's code.
+R8 is a code shrinking and obfuscation tool commonly used in Android development to reduce the size of an app's code and make it more difficult to reverse engineer the app's code.

 R8 was introduced by Google in Android Studio 3.4 as a replacement for Proguard.
 It is designed to optimize and reduce the size of the app's code by removing unused code, shrinking code size, and optimizing the remaining code.